-My current main research project is an interpretation of the Frankfurt School in relation to decolonial thought.
-I argue that the German critical theorists have political-theoretical spaces to critique modernity/coloniality and to theorize decoloniality, so that they cannot be dismissed due to their Eurocentrism but need to be creolized.
-I engage in this manner with Theodor Adorno's and Max Horkheimer's theory of the Enlightenment as a myth, Walter Benjamin's theory of modern, capitalist violence, and Herbert Marcuse's dialectic of the "Third World" and theory of one-dimensionality in the "Third World".
+My current main research project is an interpretation of the Frankfurt School in relation to a critical theory of colonialism.
+I argue that the German Critical Theorists give political-theoretical insights to critique colonialism, so that they cannot be dismissed due to their Eurocentrism but need to be creolized.
+I engage in this manner with Theodor Adorno's and Max Horkheimer's theory of the Enlightenment as a myth, Walter Benjamin's theory of modern, capitalist violence, and Herbert Marcuse's dialectics of the Third World and theory of one-dimensionality in the Third World.
 I sustain that their political theories give insights to consider Eurocentrism as a myth, colonial violence and one-dimensionality as the social reproduction of coloniality.